anicca048/Kebab/Readme.md

 can get bogged down by the constant resorting of the list.
 This may cause delayed responses to user input and manipulation of the window / controls.
 Optimizations are in place to help combat this issue.
-Further optimizations, and mitigations, are being considered to better deal with the issue.
+Further optimizations, and mitigations, are being considered.

 GeoIP data: sometimes geoip data will be out of date, or missing entirely for a given IP address.
 Currently the dbases provided is a recent release of